OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/Warwick.md

 Curves over Q and Number Fields which have the advantage of there already existing well-developed Sage classes for such objects, something which is not the case for many of objects stored in the LMFDB collections.
-In the first half of 2018 a group from Warwick plans to visit Erlangen to learn more about the MitM interface.
+Numerous meetings have taken place between members of the Warwick and Erlangen teams, all through video-conference links (resulting in a saving from the team's travel budget).
+The Warwick team has learned about the MitM interface from Erlangen and in turn has aided them in developing a MitM interface to parts of the LMFDB.
+This collaboration has focused on a developing a number of Use Cases to illustrate the effectiveness of the MitM for LMFDB users.

 ---
 ## Workshops and dissemination activities